|

 socio-political movements that can challenge the dominant regimes and parties

+that serve the banks and multinationals.
 In other words, the NGOs should stop being NGOs and convert

 themselves into members of socio-political movements.
 That is the best way to